 To find a file created between 31/01/2009 and 26/02/2009, use: created:>31/01/09 <26/02/09.
 Please note that this excludes files that were created on 31/01/2009 or 26/02/2009.
 To find those files, use: created:=>31/01/09 <=26/02/09 or created:31/01/09..26/02/09.

 Just like searching with and without quotes produces different results, there are rules for combining search criteria.
 Suppose you want to use the same keyword - horse.

-- horse author:bill - finds everything that contains "horse" and has "bill" for author.
+- horse author:bill - finds everything that contains "horse" and has "bill" for an author.

-- horse author:linus torvalds - finds everything that contains "horse" and "torvalds" plus has "linus" for author.
-This is a common mistake made by people - search criterias must be kept together with quotation marks or parenthesis (no space!), everything after space will be treated as a keyword again.
+- horse author:linus torvalds - finds everything that contains "horse" and "torvalds" plus has "linus" for an author.
+This is a common mistake made by people - search criteria must be kept together with quotation marks or parenthesis (no space!), everything after space will be treated as a keyword again.